seedstack/website/content/docs/seed/manual/rest/restful-api.md

 the client developer what it can do and give him hints on how to use the resources.

-The following examples shows a JSON-HOME resource with two entry points "widgets" and "widget".
+The following example shows a JSON-HOME resource with two entry points "widgets" and "widget".
 For the "widgets" resource, the JSON-HOME provides just an href indicating the URI of the resource.
-But for the "widget" resource, the JSON-HOME provides instead an href-template.
+But for the "widget" resource, the JSON-HOME provides an href-template instead.

 ```
 GET / HTTP/1.1